Exafunction/codeium.nvim/README.md

 To use Codeium Chat, execute the `:Codeium Chat` command.
 The chat will be opened in your default browser using the xdg-open command.

+You can globaly enable or disable Codeium Completion with `:Codeium Toggle` command.

 ## Options

 - `config_path`: the path to the config file, used to store the API key.